Thekt/MrAdvisor/README.md

 **Installation**

 1/1 Clone the project repository on your machine.
+No external libraries needed (hence, no requirements.txt)

 **Use Case**